RiverSide71/ComfyUI-Fast-Group-Bypasser-Linked/README.md

 ## Troubleshooting

 **The property fields don't appear in the Properties panel.**
 : Restart ComfyUI.
-The extension must load before the graph hydrates.
+The extension must load before the graph shows.

 **A link/alternate isn't working.**
 : Open the browser console (F12 → Console).
 If a group name is misspelt or doesn't exist, a warning like

   `[rgthree-linked] Could not find linked group "My Group"` is logged.

   Check that the name in the property **exactly** matches the group title shown in the Bypasser widget (including capitalisation and spaces).